 Another take away for corporations is that all of the above discussions can be applied to employment issues.
 Is someone suing you for harassment or wrongful termination?
 What internet searches were they conducting?
 We recently performed an analysis on a computer with respect to a non-compete matter and found that the departing employee was conducting searches as to how to leave the company and surrounding issues regarding leaving the company to work for a competitor.
 Needless to say that information can go towards the employee’s mindset before leaving and whether or not they had an idea as to whether they were doing anything wrong.

-The point in all of this is not to make your head swim with all of the technological evidence that can be found.
+The point in all of this is not to make your head swim with all of the digital forensic evidence that can be found.
 The point is that the context with which the electronic evidence is found can go miles towards saying whether the evidenced is exculpatory or incriminating.

 A side note.
 It was also reported that the mother requested pictures of her son from the seized computers.
 Law enforcement denied the request for “chain of custody issues”.
 I don’t have all of the facts involved in making this decision but of course I have an understanding of chain of custody with respect to computer evidence.
 To be honest, I’m puzzled as to what chain of custody issues there could be.
 If the computers have been forensically preserved, which would be step 1 in a case like this before any analysis, then files can be exported from that forensic image without any chain of custody issues whatsoever.
 But does the average lay person or attorney understand the technical aspects behind that argument?
 Likely not.All the more reason to consult with a forensic expert in these types of situations.